nlgranger/SeqTools/docs/tutorial.rst

 Simple mapping
 --------------

-The most basic (and possibly the most useful) function is :func:`smap` which maps a function to each element of a sequence:
+The most basic (and possibly the most useful) function is :func:`smap` which maps a function to each element of a sequence, similarly to what :func:`map` does for iterables:

 >>> data = [3, 5, 1, 4]
 >>> y = seqtools.smap(lambda x: x * 2, data)
 >>> [y[i] for i in range(4)]
 [6, 10, 2, 8]

-:func:`smap` is equivalent to the standard :func:`map` function.
 To understand the effect of lazy evaluation, let's add a notification when the function is called:

 >>> def f(x):